Best Practices for Sending Templates

 Translate with customer locales

 If you’re sending to customers in different countries, you can include a special property in your CSV/Excel file to localize the survey experience - automatically translating the survey in the customer’s respective language.
-Learn more about locales in our Translating your Survey article.
+Learn more about locales in our Translating your Templates article.

 When is the best time to send?